Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-cloud-sample-eventhubs-binder/README.md

 ## Key concepts

 This code sample demonstrates how to use the Spring Cloud Stream Binder for Azure Event Hub.
+The sample app has two operating modes, such as "manual" and "non-manual".
-The sample app exposes a RESTful API to receive string message.
-Then message is sent through Azure Event Hub to a `sink` which simply logs the message.
+One way is to expose a RESTful API to receive string message , another way is to automatically provide String messages.
+These Messages are added to the EventHub Stream.
+The sample application consumes the Messages from the stream.

 ## Getting started